Valais four-thousand-meter spaghetti tour

 - State-certified mountain guide

-- Edelrid mountaineering equipment with crampons, ice axe, helmet, climbing harness
+- Necessary EDELRID Alpine touring equipment on loan with crampons, ice axe, helmet, climbing harness

 Additional costs